This is a true story of a man who brought a decisive victory in a fleet battle using an amazing psychic power in the Russo-Japanese War.

 The billowy ocean burst on him.

-Akiyama found that that vision was that of the Tsushima Strait.
+Akiyama recognized that it was the Tsushima Strait.

 He confirmed that the Baltic fleet was formed by two lines and the number of the ships was 38.